scottishgovernment/tradingnation.mygov.scot/pages/help-for-businesses.md

 layout: default
 title:  "Help for businesses looking to export"
 category: trading-nation
-summary: "Different organisations can help your business to export.
-Who can help depends on what you’re trying to do."
 index: 5
 frontpage: yes
 parent: home
 permalink: /help-for-businesses/
 ---

+<p class='leader'>Different organisations can help your business to export.
+Who can help depends on what you’re trying to do.</p>

 ## Advice and guidance
 For general advice and guidance on exporting, go to: